Recall of learning and iteration

 regardless of whether they are true or not.

-into implicit memory indicates that it operates through a different
+into implicit memory indicates that implicit memory operates through a

 mental process from explicit memory.
 Instead of connecting to the

-hippocampus implicit memories connect to the cerebellum ("little
+hippocampus implicit memories connect to the cerebellum and the dorsolateral striatum.

 spinal cord.
 It looks like a miniature version of the cerebral cortex,